ammarhakim/ammar-simjournal/sims/simindex.rst

 Simulation Index
 ================

-Following is a list of simulation numbers with a one-line description of each.
+Following is a list of simulation numbers with one-line descriptions.

 .. list-table::
   :header-rows: 1